taw00/howto/howto-install-wordpress-on-fedora.md

 ## [3] Punch a whole in your firewall and set up reasonable connection rate limits...

-This makes ports 80 (http) and 443 (https) accessible by the outside world...
+This makes ports 80 (http) and 443 (https) accessible by the outside world.

 ```
 sudo firewall-cmd --permanent --add-service=http